Health Lifestyle

 Diabetes

 People with type 2 diabetes who go on ketogenic diets often show improvements in glucose levels and biomarkers for blood sugar stability.
 But in these studies, subjects are essentially starved of food, sometimes only ingesting 650 kcal/day.
+Is it the ketosis or the caloric restriction that’s the important factor?

-And there’s a profound difference between managing biomarkers and addressing the underlying metabolic dysfunction that exists in diabetes.
+In addition, there’s a profound difference between managing biomarkers and addressing the underlying metabolic dysfunction that exists in diabetes.
 Cut out all starchy foods — grains, legumes, fruits, starchy veggies — and the biomarkers that can get out of whack in response to stimulation from these foods may look fabulous.
-However, the diabetes still exists — it’s just not showing up in the biomarker numbers because you’re not eating the foods that would show the insulin resistance.
+However, diabetes still exists — it’s just not showing up in the biomarker numbers because you’re not eating the foods that would show the insulin resistance.

-This is a bit like taking a bad driver off the road.
-They won’t get any speeding tickets, but that doesn’t make them a safer driver.
-It just means they’re no longer “in the game.”
 The same is true with carbs.
 If you don’t eat carbs, your blood glucose levels will drop.
 But the real measure of insulin sensitivity is being able to eat carbs and process them healthfully.
 And there’s nothing about the keto diet that helps that to happen.

-Dive into the FREE
+Join the FREE

-Watch Now
+Watch Here

 Keto for Cancer?